gatsbyjs/gatsby/docs/contributing/how-to-write-a-stub.md

 ## Community Pair Programming Sessions

-If you create a stub or see an existing one on the Gatsby.js site and feel interested in filling out the content, check out the Gatsby.js
+If you create a stub or see an existing one on the Gatsby site and feel interested in filling out the content, check out the Gatsby
 [Pair Programming program](/contributing/pair-programming/).
 We would love to work with you in your open source contributing journey!

 ## Converting a Stub to a Doc